-The Office an Important One.-In the work and organization of the church, if a pastor has not been provided by the conference or mission, the office of elder ranks as the highest and most important.
-In the foregoing paragraphs the moral and religious fitness of elders as well as other church officers has been set forth.
+The Office an Important One-In the work and organization of the church, if a pastor has not been provided by the conference or mission, the office of elder ranks as the highest and most important.
+In the preceding paragraphs the moral and religious fitness of elders as well as other church officers has been set forth.

-A Religious Leader of the Church.-The local elder must be one recognized by the church as a strong religious and spiritual leader, and must have a good reputation "with them that are without."
+A Religious Leader of the Church-The local elder must be one recognized by the church as a strong religious and spiritual leader, and must have a good reputation "with them that are without."
 In the absence of a pastor, the elder is the religious leader of the church and by precept and example must continually seek to lead the church into a deeper and fuller Christian experience.

-Capable of Ministering the Word.-The elder should be capable of conducting services of the church.
+Capable of Ministering the Word-The elder should be capable of conducting services of the church.
 It is not always possible for the conference to supply ministerial help for all the churches; consequently the elder must be prepared to minister in word and doctrine.
 However, the elder should not be chosen primarily because of social position, or because of speaking ability, but rather because of a consecrated life and leadership ability.
 This should be taken into consideration by the nominating committee in preparing its report at the time of the church election.

-Elected for One Year. - Like all other church officers, the elder is elected for one year.
-It is not advisable for one person to serve indefinitely, but the elder may be reelected to repeated terms of service.
+Term of Office-Like all other church officers, the elder is elected for a one or two year term as determined by the local church.
+(See p.
+45.)
+It is not advisable for one person to serve indefinitely, but the elder may be reelected.
 The church is under no obligation, however, to reelect, but may choose another for eldership whenever a change seems advisable.
-Upon the election of a new elder, the former elder no longer functions as elder.
-The former elder, however, may be elected as deacon, Sabbath School superintendent, or to any other church office.
+Upon the election of a new elder, the former elder no longer functions as elder, but may be elected to any other church office.

-Ordination of Local Elder.-Election to the office of elder does not in itself qualify one as an elder.
+Ordination of Local Elder-Election to the office of elder does not in itself qualify one as an elder.
 Ordination is required before an elder has authority to function in that office.
 During the interim between election and ordination, the elected elder may function as church leader but not administer the ordinances of the church.

 The ordination service is only performed by an ordained minister with credentials from the local conference.
-It may be a courtesy to invite a visiting ordained minister to assist in the ordination, but only on the specific request of the local conference officers would the visiting ordained minister conduct the ordination.
+It may be a courtesy to invite a visiting ordained minister to assist in the ordination.
+However, only on the specific request of the local conference officers would a visiting ordained minister or a retired ordained minister conduct the ordination.

-The sacred rite of ordination should be simply performed in the presence of the church, and may include a brief outline of the office of elder, the qualities required, and the principal duties the elder will be authorized to perform for the church.
+The sacred rite of ordination should be simply performed in the presence of the church and may include a brief outline of the office of elder, the qualities required, and the principal duties the elder will be authorized to perform for the church.
 After the exhortation, the minister, assisted by other ordained ministers and/or local ordained elders who are participating in the service, will ordain the elder by prayer and the laying on of hands.
-Having once been ordained as a church elder, ordination is not required again upon reelection to office as an elder, or upon election as elder of another church, provided that good and regular standing in the church has been maintained.
+(See p.
+176.)
+Having once been ordained as a church elder, or dination is not required again upon reelection to office as an elder, or upon election as elder of another church, provided that regular standing in the church has been maintained.
 One who has been ordained as elder is thereby qualified to serve subsequently in the deaconate office.